 Personal Opinion

-Paint experts say that a “matte black might be compared to a flat black.
+As an automotive expert, I can say, that a “matte black might be compared to a flat black.
 Even though matte black typically has a relatively low gloss, it nevertheless has more sheen than flat black”.

 A matte black surface has a slight sheen and is more satin.
 The biggest issue with matte black paint jobs is that little scratches, faded spots, etc., are very difficult to buff out because doing so results in a shiny spot.